Priscila Perales

-After competing in beauty pageants, Priscila debuted as an actress in Hispanic soap operas with Univision and Telemundo television networks in Miami, Florida where she currently resides.
+After competing in beauty pageants, Priscila debuted as an actress in Hispanic soap operas with Univision and Telemundo television networks in Miami, Florida, where she currently resides.
 She retired from modeling in 2014 and married race car driver Adrián Fernández in 2018.

 Early life

-Priscila Perales was born in Monterrey, Nuevo León, Mexico to Mexican parents Jesús Perales and Sylvia Elizondo.
+Perales born on 24 February 1983 in Monterrey, Nuevo León, Mexico to Mexican parents Jesús Perales and Sylvia Elizondo.
 She has a younger brother, Jesus Perales Elizondo.
 She was raised in the neighborhood of San Pedro Garza García where she lived until 2008.
 She studied elementary, middle school and high school in the American School Foundation of Monterrey (ASFM).
 As a teen she did local modeling and studied a Communications Major in the University of Monterrey (UDEM) falling one semester short of graduating, given she won the Miss Mexico title in 2005 and moved to Mexico City for training, in preparation for the Miss Universe pageant.

 Pageant career

 Priscila began competing in beauty pageants at the age of 21 in her hometown of Monterrey.
 She won her first title of Nuestra Belleza Nuevo León 2005 on July 11, 2005, which led her to compete nationally for the Miss Mexico title.
 On September 2, 2005, she went on to win the title of Nuestra Belleza México 2005 in Aguascalientes, Aguascalientes, Mexico giving her the right to represent her country in the 55th edition of the Miss Universe 2006 pageant held at the Shrine Auditorium in Los Angeles, California on July 23, 2006.
 Perales made it to the top ten finalists in the Miss Universe competition.

 A year later, she competed once again in the international scene, representing her country in the 47th edition of the Miss International 2007 beauty pageant.
 Priscila became the first Mexican to win this title, beating out the 61 other contestants from all over the world on October 15, 2007, at The Prince Park Tower in Minato, Tokyo, Japan.
 She is also the second Mexican woman to win all mayor international beauty pageants after Lupita Jones in Miss Universe 1991 after 16 years.